Section 90 Family Law Act exemption toolkit

 Assessing a section 90 FLA exemption

-Use our interactive tool to determine if your matrimonial instrument transaction is exempt.
+Use our interactive tool to determine if your transaction is exempt.

-If more than one property is being transferred under the court order (resulting in multiple transfers), each transfer must be assessed individually and receive its own unique transaction number in OSRconnect.
+- If more than one parcel of real property is being transferred under the court order (resulting in multiple transfers), each transfer must be assessed individually and receive its own unique transaction number in OSR Online.

 When a transaction includes real property, each transferor and transferee must declare whether they are a non-Australian entity.